 By the third year (semesters 5 and 6), students are exposed to advanced topics such as aircraft systems, avionics, maintenance practices, aircraft instruments, and air traffic control basics.
 They also engage in project work, seminars, and internships, which provide real-world industry exposure.
 This final phase helps students gain confidence in applying their skills in practical settings, whether it's in a maintenance hangar, a design department, or a simulation lab.

-Many reputed colleges, including Puran Murti Campus, also include industrial training, field visits, and live aircraft component handling as part of the course during the last year.
+Many reputed colleges, including Puran Murti Vidyapeeth, also include industrial training, field visits, and live aircraft component handling as part of the course during the last year.
 These activities enhance the students' job readiness and give them insight into the working of aviation companies, MROs (Maintenance, Repair, and Overhaul centers), and aircraft manufacturing units.

 The Diploma in Automobile Engineering is typically a three-year full-time program, divided into six semesters.
 Each semester spans approximately six months and includes a balanced mix of theoretical knowledge and practical training.
 This structured duration allows students to gradually develop their understanding of automobile systems, mechanical fundamentals, and modern automotive technologies.